Free Walking Tour Berlin

 Legacy and Impact

-The fall of the Berlin Wall was a defining moment in world history, with profound implications for Germany and the international community.
-It symbolized the end of an era marked by ideological confrontation and division.
+The fall of the Berlin Wall was a historic moment in world history that carried far reaching impacts on Germany and the world.
+The end of an ideological confrontation and division era was symbolized by it.
 Let’s briefly look at the legacy and impact left by this momentous event:

 Unity and Reconciliation

-The fall of the Berlin Wall symbolized not only the physical reunification of Germany but also the reconciliation of a divided nation.
-Over the years, extensive efforts have been made to rebuild and reintegrate the former East Germany, narrowing the economic and social disparities between the two regions.
+The falling down of the Berlin Wall represented not only the reunification of Germany in flesh and blood, but also the former nation breaking off its divisions.
+There has been over the years enormous effort into rebuilding and reintegrating the former East Germany into a catch up process with the West narrowing down the economic and social disparities between the two regions.

 Democracy and Human Rights